nickjj/flask-db/README.md

 Flask-DB is more than a database migration tool that wraps Alembic.
 It also includes being able to reset and seed your database.

-Unlike using Alembic directly it modernizes and applies a few opinions to the default Alembic configuration so that you can usually use these files as is in your projects.
+Unlike using Alembic directly for the `init` command it modernizes and applies a few opinions to the default Alembic configuration so that you can usually use these files as is in your projects without modification.
+If you do need to modify them, that's ok.
+They are generated in your project which you can edit.

-As for migrations, it wraps the `alembic` CLI but it does it with about 5 lines of code for everything rather than hundreds of lines of code.
-The lines of code aren't that important, it's mainly being future proof and less error prone.
+As for migrations, it aliases the `alembic` CLI but it does it with about 5 lines of code for everything rather than hundreds of lines of code.
+The lines of code aren't that important, it's mainly being less error prone and more future proof.
+It's taking advantage of the well tested `alembic` CLI tool that Alembic gave us.

+That means if a future version of Alembic comes out that adds new features it will automatically work with Flask-DB without having to update Flask-DB.
+All you would do is upgrade your `alembic` package version and you're done.

 Since about 2015 I used to create my own `db` CLI command in each project which handled resetting and seeding the database.
-Then I used Alembic directly.
+Then I used the `alembic` CLI directly.
 Anyone who has taken my [Build a SAAS App with Flask course](https://buildasaasappwithflask.com/?utm_source=github&utm_medium=flaskdb&utm_campaign=readme) is probably used to that.